 We see that after applying log transformations to the noticeably skewed continuous variables in the data, their pairwise relationships between the transformed variables are also affected.
-There also does not appear to be a noteworthy difference in PCI after accounting for region; however, this warrants further investigation to determine whether accounting for other variables impacts this relationship.
-Specifically, we examine this relationship in the context of the association between Total serious crimes and PCI.
+There also does not appear to be a noteworthy difference in Per capita income after accounting for region; however, further investigation is warranted to determine whether accounting for other variables impacts this relationship.
+Specifically, we examine this relationship in the context of the association between Total serious crimes and Per capita income.